samjones00/docs/docs/_documentation/FSharp-Add-ServiceStack-Reference.md

 ## Constraints

-As the ordering contraint in F# conflicted with the ordering of types by C# namespaces, the cleanest approach was to add all DTO's under a single namespace.
+As the ordering constraint in F# conflicted with the ordering of types by C# namespaces, the cleanest approach was to add all DTO's under a single namespace.
 By default the namespace used will be the base **ServiceModel** namespace which is overridable with the `GlobalNamespace` Config:

 ```csharp
 typesConfig.GlobalNamespace = "Client.Namespace";